alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Extract remaining tailwind classes into the CSS file
 - [ ] Check if the flowbite JS file can be imported from node_modules
 - [ ] Add Sections - Extract the names from the XSLX file.
 This will require some template changes
+- [ ] Add alert when there is still Excel files in processing

 ## 04/12/2025